hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/campaign/_examples/_example_edit_campaign.md

 ```

-This significantly improved example demonstrates how to write comprehensive and robust test cases for `AliCampaignEditor` using pytest, even when dealing with inheritance and dependencies.
+This significantly improved example demonStartes how to write comprehensive and robust test cases for `AliCampaignEditor` using pytest, even when dealing with inheritance and dependencies.
 Remember to adjust the mock objects (`mock_ali_promo_campaign_save`) to match your actual implementation.
 Remember to adjust the mock object and methods appropriately based on the code of `AliPromoCampaign`.